majestyz3/TS-Agility/docs/class1/lab4/module4.rst

 The focus for this exercise is to deploy an application with the appropriate Telemetry Streaming configuration objects.

 #.
-Open the Postman application
+Minimize Chrome and open the Postman application.

     .. image:: ./mod4_1.png